 Avalanche safety is complex and challenging.
 The risk that an avalanche may occur can never be eliminated, but our member ski resorts, and their experienced ski patrol, take numerous steps to ensure that the risks of encountering an avalanche within the ski area boundary are substantially mitigated.
 At ski resorts, and within their boundaries, avalanche safety is a top priority.

 The overwhelming majority of avalanche incidents occur in the backcountry, which means any area outside of a ski area boundary that is not patrolled.
 Skiing in these areas takes skill, knowledge, and discipline.
-During the 2014-15 season, for example, according to the National Ski Areas Association (NSAA) and the Colorado Avalanche Information Center (CAIC) there were 11 fatalities from avalanches in the United States and all of them occurred in the backcountry.
+During the 2020-21 season, for example, according to the Colorado Avalanche Information Center (CAIC) there were 37 fatalities (most in the last 10 years) from avalanches in the United States and all of them occurred in the backcountry.

 There are, however, many ski resorts with terrain that is avalanche-prone.
 While ski patrol will use their best efforts to mitigate that hazard, skiers and snowboarders must be aware that the avalanche risk is still present on steeper terrain.